GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/define-install-strategy/index.md

 Installed Progressive Web Apps run in a standalone window instead of a browser tab.
 They're launchable from the user's home screen, dock, taskbar, or shelf.
 It's possible to search for them on a device and jump between them with the app switcher, making them feel like part of the device they're installed on.

-But having both an installable web app, and a native app can be confusing for users.
+But having both an installable web app and a native app can be confusing for users.
 For some users native apps may be the best choice, but for others they can present some drawbacks:

 - **Storage constraints:** Installing a new app might mean deleting others, or cleaning up space, by removing valuable content.
 This is especially disadvantageous for users on low-end devices.
 - **Available bandwidth:** Downloading an app can be a costly and slow process, even more for users on slow connections and expensive data plans.